jmagman/flutter-wiki/Issue-triage-reports.md

 #### Googleads-mobile-flutter

-New Google Ads Flutter issues triaged 6, closed 1 (16.67%)
+New Google Ads Flutter issues triaged 6, closed 2 (33.33%).

+In total closed 7 issues during the week.

 | Reason for closing  |  |
 | -- | -- |